UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 Here you will notice that the information in the identifier is identical to the first file we inspected, with the exception that there is a `2:N:0` at the beginning of the second component.
 This indicates that these reads are the second set in what are known as paired-end reads, as were introduced in the above video.
 The two files will have this identical structure where the order of the sequences in one is identical to the order of the sequences in the other.
-This way when they are read as a pair of files, they can be stepped through read-by-read & the integrity of the data will be kept intact.
+This way when they are read as a pair of files, they can be stepped through read-by-read and the integrity of the data will be kept intact.
 As you may recall, these paired reads are simply an initial fragment sequenced from one end, then from the other.
 Depending on the fragment size, they may or may not overlap in the middle.